ixnas/altcha-dotnet/README.md

 }
 ```

-The `altchaBase64` parameter represents the raw value from the `altcha` field in a submitted form, so you don't need to
+The `altcha` parameter can either be a base64-encoded JSON string (like the raw value of the `altcha` field in a
-convert anything.
+submitted form), or an already decoded and deserialized `AltchaResponse` object.

 ## Verifying challenges from ALTCHA's API